huzaifsayed/movie-actors-scpaping-with-personality-traits/README.md

 I have build this project using Scrapy, Flask and IBM Watson Personality Insights

+NOTE - Make sure you change the api-key and url in `personality/get_personality.py`

 ## How to Run
 This app is divided into two parts
 1. scraper folder - where all web scraping is done and data is store in database (SQLite3)